upthewaterspout/fates/README.md

 ## Classloading
 Currently the scheduler is using a classloader that disables instrumentation during classloading.
-That means we may miss race conditions that occur during classloading.
-But without this, a second run through the same path won't load classes, so it won't be the same path anymore.
+That means it may miss race conditions that occur during classloading.

-We could start with a fresh classloader for each run, but we can't replay the loading of JDK classes as far as I can tell, so we still have a problem.
-Maybe a combination of a fresh classloader and treating the loading of JDK classes as atomic would work.

 ## Blocked thread handling